The Most Beautiful Hikes in the Bay Area

 Hike distance: 1.3 miles

-If you want great views without a lot of work, look no further than The Anniversary Trail Loop.
-Like the name implies, Windy Hill Open Space Preserve has lots of... wait for it: open spaces (1,335-acres to be exact).
-Grassland ridges like these can be hard to find in the Bay Area, so this is a really huge bonus.
+If you want great views without a lot of work, look no further than the Anniversary Trail.
+Like the name implies, Windy Hill Open Space Preserve has 1,335 acres of open spaces, with grassland ridges that can be hard to find in the Bay Area.
 The Anniversary Trail is one of the easiest hikes in the preserve, but it has 360-degree views from the ocean to the bay.
-Oh, and, um, it’s usually windy.
-So bring a jacket.
-Yeah, that was probably pretty obvious.
+As the name also implies, it can get windy so bring a jacket.

 The Tennessee Valley Trail is another easy and popular hike thanks to the fact that it’s a pretty flat walk with minimal hills and maximum views.
-The trail winds through coastal hills and though it starts out paved turns into a dirt path after about half a mile.
+The trail winds through coastal hills, and though it starts out paved, it turns into a dirt path after about half a mile.
 Ultimately, you’ll end up at a tiny, sandy beach that’s sandwiched between bluffs on either side.
 Look carefully, and you’ll see a hole in the black rock cliffs that's been carved by ocean waves.
+Go at low tide, and you may see the engine of the SS Tennessee, which was shipwrecked in 1853 and from which the area gets its name.
 Although dogs aren’t allowed on the trail, be prepared to see a lot of horses, as the path is near some stables and is horse-friendly.

 Hike distance: 3.2 miles

 Behind the historic Claremont Hotel is a 208-acre preserve with picturesque hiking trails.
-The Stonewall-Panoramic Trail is the primary trail, and also the one you’re gonna wanna do because it will take you to some of the best views in the Berkeley Hills that include Downtown Berkeley, Downtown Oakland, and the San Francisco Bay.
-The climb will definitely get your heart rate up; while it's just over a mile, you gain about 700ft of elevation... which is ultimately totally worth it.
-They all are though, aren’t they?
+The Stonewall-Panoramic Trail is the primary trail, and will take you to some of the best views in the Berkeley Hills that include Downtown Berkeley, Downtown Oakland, and the San Francisco Bay.
+The climb will definitely get your heart rate up, it's just over a mile and you gain about 700 feet of elevation—ultimately, it’s totally worth it.